developer-zebra/developer-zebra-site/src/ekd/1-4/guide/usage/index.md

  `/enterprise/device/settings/ekb/config/`
 * **Layout file must contain ALL layouts** being used by apps on the device

-> See the [Enterprise Keyboard Designer Guide](/ekd) for help creating a layout file.

 -----

 ### Use Case 1

 This case describes an Android app with two text input fields.
-Substitute sample names shown below with those in the deployed [layout definition file](../deploy).
+Substitute sample names shown below with those in the deployed layout definition file (i.e. `myLayout.encrypted`).
+[More info](/enterprise-keyboard/latest/guide/deploy/).

 * `editText1` input field uses the standard Enterprise Keyboard fixed layout, which includes numeric, alpha-numeric, scan and symbol keyboards manually switchable by the user as needed.
 * `editText2` input field uses a custom layout made with EKD that contains keys specifically designed for a particular type of input.